Rahman123/lightning-inspector-doc/README.md

 There are a number of of sub tabs available to inspect different aspects of your app.

-TODO: brief one-liner explanation for each tab
+TODO: brief one-liner explanation for each tab or link to each section below
 - Component Tree
 - Performance
 - Transactions